rsv-cyber/MSc-Deep-Learning-Assignments/Assignment 2/README.md

 | Normalization | ImageNet mean/std: [0.485, 0.456, 0.406] / [0.229, 0.224, 0.225] |
 | Split ratio | 70% training, 30% validation |

-The dataset is a subset of the Kaggle CAT vs DOG database, balanced with equal samples per class.

 ---

 ## Paper Reference